hythamsa/Ansible/README.md

 Of course before you go ahead and execute "configs-backup.sh" there are some base considerations... variables!

 - variable basedir is configured for the stock /etc/ansible/backup directory.
 FYI: "backup" directory is created by the nxos_config and ios_config network modules automagically if it does not already exist.
 The script will execute /usr/bin/ansible-playbook against /etc/ansible/backup.yml... so... captain obvious statement ahead... if this is does not fit your directory structure, then you will need to modify it.

+# Create VPC (NXOS, Ansible 2.4)
+As the name heavily suggests... create a VPC.
+In this particular example configuration, I deployed only two port-channels each with a unique VPC ID

+ - Port-Channel 20 = VPC 20
+ - Port-Channel 30 = VPC 30

+ Please make the necessary changes to the vpc.yml and group_vars/nexus.yml files to match your environment